 Stephanie Olsen More News

-After more than eight hours of deliberations lasting into Friday morning, a Scott County jury found Stephanie Olson guilty of a charge of complicity to murder her mother.
+After more than eight hours of deliberations lasting into Friday morning, a Scott County jury found Stephanie Olsen guilty of a charge of complicity to murder her mother.

 The penalty phase will begin at 10 a.m. today.
 The jury could sentence Olson to 20 years to life in prison without the possibility of parole.

-Prosecutors say Olson conspired with her then-boyfriend, David Dressman, and Timothy Crabtree to kill Diane Snellen for financial gain and due to rifts with her mother over Dressman.
+Prosecutors say Stephanie Olsen conspired with her then-boyfriend, David Dressman, and Timothy Crabtree to kill Diane Snellen for financial gain and due to rifts with her mother over Dressman.

 Dressman has been charged with murdering Snellen, while Crabtree accepted a prosecution’s deal and entered an Alford plea to a lesser charge of conspiracy.
 The plea allows Crabtree to recognize the evidence against him without admitting guilt.